MSc by Research in Physiology, Anatomy and Genetics

 The Radcliffe Science Library provides a print collection of books, journals and statistics.
 In addition, it provides access to a wide range of electronic resources.

-You will be allocated study space upon your arrival with your group.
+Incoming students will be allocated study space upon their arrival with their group.
 The lecture theatre and seminar rooms provide perfect settings to attend talks given by local and internationally acclaimed speakers.

-You will also be encouraged to support and attend social events specifically for them ranging from coffee morning talks to social DPAG graduate student college dinners.
+Students will also be encouraged to support and attend social events ranging from informal talks to social DPAG graduate student college dinners.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.